npetrangelo/Inheritance/README.md

 OOP developers, like myself quite recently, may struggle to understand how to structure their code without inheritance in Rust.
-This repository provides a simple, bare bones example of one approach, identifying the three problems that inheritance traditionally solves, and solving them differently.
+This repository provides a simple, bare bones example of one approach, identifying the three problems that inheritance traditionally solves, and solving them separately.

 ### Sharing a common interface
 OOP developers are familiar with interfaces so I will not dwell on this too much, but Rust achieves